jhap1982/giveituruguay/2012/2012-08-12 - Staples Center, Los Angeles, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-Throw Away Your Television
+6. Throw Away Your Television
-If You Have to Ask
+7. If You Have to Ask
-Hardcore Jollies tease
+8. Hardcore Jollies tease
-Hard to Concentrate
+9. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Me and My Friends
+11. Me and My Friends
-Wet Sand
+12. Wet Sand
-Strange Man tease
+13. Strange Man tease
-Under the Bridge
+14. Under the Bridge
-Suck My Kiss
+15. Suck My Kiss
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Magic Johnson tease
+19. Magic Johnson tease
-Sir Psycho Sexy
+20. Sir Psycho Sexy
-They're Red Hot
+21. They're Red Hot
-Ethiopia
+22. Ethiopia
-Give It Away
+23. Give It Away

 ## Notes